AqwamCreates/DataPredict/docs/API/Models/OrdinalRegression.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

 * weightLearningRate: The speed at which the model's weight learns.
 Recommended that the value is set between 0 to 1.
-If left undefined, it would use learningRate instead.
+If left unused, it would use learningRate instead.
 [Default: nil]

 * thresholdLearningRate: The speed at which the model's threshold learns.
 Recommended that the value is set between 0 to 1.
-If left undefined, it would use learningRate instead.
+If left unused, it would use learningRate instead.
 [Default: nil]

 * binaryFunction: The binary function to be used by the model.
 Available options are: